Our Antarctic Gateway

 It all starts in Hobart…

-Our location as Austraila's southernmost city, with a working deep-water port right at our doorstep, has cemented our role as one of only five cities in the world that provides a gateway for people to visit and work in Antarctica.
+We are the southernmost city in Australia, with a working deep-water port right at our doorstep.
+This has cemented our role as one of only five cities in the world that provides a gateway for people to visit and work in Antarctica.

 The other Antarctic Gateway Cities are Christchurch in New Zealand, Cape Town in South Africa, Punta Arenas in Chile and Ushuaia in Argentina.

-Australia's international reputation as an Antarctic leader is heavily reliant and supported by Hobart's role as a gateway city and the concentration of Antarctic activity that exists here.
+Australia's international reputation as an Antarctic leader is reliant and supported by Hobart.
+This is through our role as a gateway city and the concentration of Antarctic activity that exists here.

-Our deep connection with Antarctica is embed in our City's history, our buildings and waterfront, our culture and arts, our people, our workforce and our economic and climate future.
+Our deep connection with Antarctica is embedded in our history, buildings and waterfront, culture and arts, people, workforce and economic and climate future.

 Voices of the Southern Ocean

-Developed in support of Hobart's designation as a 'City of Literature', Voices of the Southern Ocean is a curation of written works from local authors conveying their thoughts and feelings around the Antarctic and Southern Ocean marine environment and its preservation.
+Voices of the Southern Ocean was developed in support of Hobart's designation as a 'City of Literature'.
+It is a curation of written works from local authors conveying their thoughts and feelings around the Antarctic and Southern Ocean marine environment and its preservation.

 Voices of the Southern Ocean